Intensive AI – Family Medicine (FMED-8448)

-Students rotate at Community Health Centers of Arkansas and Arkansas Rural Health Partnership sites across the state, seeing multi-cultural, underserved, and rural populations.
+Students rotate at Community Health Centers of Arkansas and Arkansas Rural Hospital Partnership sites across the state, seeing multi-cultural, underserved, and rural populations.
 This rotation provides ample opportunity to practice exam skills and gain procedural experience.
 Prior approval is required.

 Sports Medicine (ORTH-8412)